Sutadasuto/Ped_PVA_extractor/README.md

 # Ped_PVA_extractor

+Repository based on https://github.com/ZQPei/deep_sort_pytorch for tracking pedestrians in videos or image sequences and calculating the instant position, velocity and acceleration on the x and y axes for the four points of the bounding boxes as well as their mass center.

 ## Pre-requisites
-Repository based on https://github.com/ZQPei/deep_sort_pytorch for tracking pedestrians in videos or image sequences and calculating the instant position, velocity and acceleration on the x and y axes for the four points of the bounding boxes as well as their mass center.

 Within anaconda, you can set an environment from the environment.yml provided in this repository.
 Because of size, the parametes for YOLO and Deepsort are provided from a different source.
-To downloaded, insisde the project folder you must:
+To download them, inside the project folder you must:

 1. Download YOLOv3 parameters:
 ```